edm-ms/azure-tandem/README.md

 ## Purpose

-This repo contains pre-built Blueprints and Azure Devops Pipelines to streamline the deployment of a well-governed Azure environment.
+This repo contains pre-built Blueprints and Azure DevOps Pipelines to streamline the deployment of a well-governed Azure environment.
 This repo builds off the work of the [Cloud Adoption Framework](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/) and [Enterprise Scale](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/) architectures.

 ---